We want to hear from you!

 We will monitor and follow all campus, county, state and CDC protocols.
 Please come in, select your meal and sit down for breakfast, lunch and dinner.
 Eight or more serving stations will be ready - each with its own rotating menu.

 251 North and South Campus Dining Hall each include a station called the Purple Zone – serving food free from the most common eight allergen and gluten.
-Cooks wearing purple chef jackets have received extra training in providing for students with allergies and the purple fridge is stocked with allergen-free food for self service.
+Cooks wearing purple chef jackets have received extra training in providing for students with allergies and the purple freezer is stocked with allergen-free food for self service.
 We list recipes, ingredients and allergens for all items served as part of the resident dining program on our website and on nutrition.umd.edu.
 Menu boards and counter cards are labeled with icons showing which allergens are contained in that item.
 You can eat safely and without additional help at the Purple Stations and following the counter cards.
 And you are welcome to ask the Purple Team for advice.

 Visit nutrition.umd.edu for menus, ingredients and allergens for all the great food served in the dining halls.
 Filter your search by clicking on the icon in the upper right and selecting the icons that match the way you want to eat.
 Before you stop in for a meal, we suggest you look at the menus to get the best meal with the least delay in the serving area.